acumartini/dectet-public/README.md

 Racks are a collection of modules with a normalized patch.
 Each rack is designed for a specific purpose and the modules within a rack reflect its overall sound design goals.
 However, some modules are included in a Rack simply to provide supporting functionality or modulation.
 All Racks include the IO module as a core requirement for the analog interface.
 Also, the [FL](#fl---envelope-follower) and [MC](#mc---macro-controller) modules are included in all of the Racks (except Drone where FL is missing due to CPU constraints) as core utilities.
 Flowcharts for each Rack are included to help visualize the normalized patch.

-The current [release](../dectet.release.yml) of the Dectet firmware has the following Rack organization:
+The current [release](../dectet.release.yml) of the dectet firmware has the following Rack organization:

 - SYNTH
   - [Drone](#drone)